-Here’s some screen shots of how the app looks –
+Here are some screenshots of how the app looks –

 Dutching Calculator Android App

 This app has a couple of extra features compared to the iPhone version.
 Again you can add up to 10 results and it will show any potential losses (%) if it doesn’t fit for a profit.
-It has the advantage of being able to add in the exchanges commission to show the true profit.
+A big advantage of this app is being able to add in the exchange’s commission to show the true profit.

 You can set the stake at the top to whatever you want it to be and this saves for each time you go back into the app.
 This is the same for the commission settings, with 5% being the Betfair standard.

-As a simple guide dutching is covering multiple results to get a level return.
+As a simple guide dutching best is covering multiple results to get a level return.

 If, for example, you picked a team that you think will have both teams to score and the team win then instead of backing the BTTS and win market you could dutch the most likely scores to get an even return (2-1 & 3-1).
 See the example below

 For this example I’ll be covering 2-1 & 3-1 as the most likely scores – these are both available at 13.